Best AI Testing Tools Compared: Katalon, Testim, Applitools & 7 More (2026)

 Before picking a tool, it helps to know which category of AI testing tool you actually need.
 The space has split into four distinct flavors, each solving a different problem:

-• Codeless / NLP-based test authoring — Write tests in plain English; the tool turns them into runnable automation.
+• Codeless / NLP-based test authoring: Write tests in plain English; the tool turns them into runnable automation.
 Best for non-technical testers.
-Tools: TestCollab (QA Copilot), Functionize, Autify, Katalon (StudioAssist).
+Tools: TestCollab (QA Copilot), Functionize, Autify, Katalon (Katalon AI Assistant).

-• Agentic execution (new in 2026) — An AI agent reads a human-curated test plan and drives a real browser end-to-end, no test scripts required.
+• Agentic execution: An AI agent reads a human-curated test plan and drives a real browser end-to-end, no test scripts required.
 Best when hand-written E2E suites are too brittle to maintain.
-Tools: TestCollab + QA agents (Hermes, Claude Code, Codex), Mabl Agentic Tester, LambdaTest KaneAI, Sauce AI Agents, Autify Aximo.
+This is the category that moved fastest in 2026 - most vendors on this list now ship a named agent product.
+Tools: TestCollab QA agents and Hermes, Claude Code, Codex, Sauce Labs AURA, Tricentis AI Workspace, Katalon Run with AI, Functionize Studio, mabl Agentic Tester, TestMu AI KaneAI, Autify Aximo.

 • Most teams end up with a tool from category 1 (the system of record) plus optional pieces from categories 2–4.
 The list below is ordered by overall capability, but the right pick depends on which category dominates your QA workflow.